 Sleeper runs on GCP.
 They have 9 nodes with 32 cores and 128 GB RAM per node, with about 300 GB of unique data (nearly 1 TB with a replication factor of 3).
 They can now easily manage burst traffic that can reach 100,000 writes per second, and still have room to grow.
 They also use Kubernetes (GKE) to manage their deployment, and also use Confluent Kafka as a push notification system and for segmentation of users.

 With Scylla, Sleeper is continuing to grow and thrive.
 While some other fantasy sports apps are shedding players, the Sleeper team are drawing in more players by expanding beyond US-based real-world sports.
 They now also offer fantasy League of Legends, where you can draft your favorite esports players.
 This has grown their user base in both Europe and South Korea.

 Get Your Game On

 Let us know how we can help accelerate your own business.
 Contact us online or feel free to join our community in Slack to talk to our engineers and your industry peers.
-You can also create an account on Scylla Cloud if you want to get started immediately.
+You can also create an account on Scylla Cloud (NoSQL DBaaS) if you want to get started immediately.